anapsix/dynamicinfradays/user/pages/2016-nyc-programme/default.md

 Rob will introduce the various technologies and services in Azure and differentiate between them.
 He'll explain how to easily take advantage of containers within Azure, and have you leaving with a functional understanding of Windows containers and the Azure container ecosystem.

-#### <a name="unik"></a>_Why You Really Want Unikernels, Not Containers_ <span style="font-size: smaller">- [Idit Levine](#iditl)</span>

-Unikernels are machine images constructed by compiling the application code, a minimum set of operating system dependencies, the machine configurations and respective drivers.
-The unikernel represents the smallest subset of code required to run the application, giving us portable applications with smaller footprint, less overhead, smaller attack surface, and faster boot times than traditional operating systems.

-UniK (_you-neek_) enables software developers to easily compile applications into different unikernels, creating extremely lightweight, efficient application instances.
-These single-purpose images can then be deployed to a variety of cloud providers, embedded devices (think IoT), as well as simply to a developer laptop or workstation.

-Idit will discuss the motiviations behind UniK and unikernels in general, and will describe why they are a much more suitable approach for many of the challenges that containers are supposed to address.
-She will talk about what's next for UniK, outline a trajectory for unikernels in the modern computing space, and will explain why you really want to be looking at unikernels now.

 #### <a name="12factors"></a>_The Twelve-Factor Container: Designing Containers for Repeatability, Reliability and Portability_ <span style="font-size: smaller">- [Casey West](#caseyw)</span>

 Adam Wiggins' seminal essay "The Twelve-Factor App" is widely considered canon for building cloud-native applications.
 Casey will examine how the twelve factors manifest in a container world, and will discuss their implications for what you can and cannot do with containers if you want to maintain repeatability, reliability, and portability.